-Some works are realised entirely using marks resembling Morse code, painstakingly drawn by hand in a system parodying that of an inkjet printer.
+Some works are painstakingly drawn by hand in a system parodying that of an inkjet printer.
 Others use systems mimicking scanners, photocopiers or cameras and are performed as timed exercises in self-testing.
-Many of these drawings then form the basis of a variety of prints live performances, installations, video and sound works.
+Many of these drawings then form the basis of a variety of prints, live performances, installations, animations and sound works.

 1991, Birmingham, UK.